worldamazing/plan/docs/all-expanded.md

-# Expanded Services in the Global Institution:
+# Expanded For All
+## Enhancements and expansions of services and features for global accessibility

 1. **Safety Services**: Includes a defense force and comprehensive emergency response system, focusing on crisis management, disaster preparedness, and global safety.
 This force integrates technology like drones and AI to enhance efficiency and responsiveness.